Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Colormap renderer/README.md

 ## Use Case

 A colormap renderer transforms pixel values in a raster to display raster data based on specific colors, aiding in visual analysis of the data.
-For example, a forestry commission may want to quickly visualize areas above and below the tree-line occurring at a know elevation on a raster containing elevation values.
+For example, a forestry commission may want to quickly visualize areas above and below the tree-line occurring at a known elevation on a raster containing elevation values.
 They could overlay a transparent colormap set to color those areas below the tree-line elevation green, and those above white.

 ## How to use the sample